 The Turin Shroud just won’t go away.
 The Telegraph has two articles (at least presenting different sides of the issue, which you would never read in an Italian newspaper) about a group of Italian scientists who claim the shroud is “authentic”.
 Funny word, that.
 Authentic what?
 Authentic fake, or authentic burial shroud of a man who lived around the beginning of the Common Era?

 Here is a suggestive photo I took this morning of the sunrise.
 I suppose it might look like a nuclear explosion or an alien attack (or the second coming), but it’s just the effect of light and cloud filtered through a not-so-powerful Samsung camera.

 Here’s a positively Orwellian church in Umbria.
 I’d be totally creeped out if I were a kid growing up here and every day had to pass this staring visage.
 I suppose that’s the point: good old time thought police.
 Check out the scrap metal crucifix on the lawn outside.

 I wanted to share this wonderful (and disheartening) cartoon.
 Anyone who has ever been to Italy has noticed that Catholic churches are far grander than any other structures.
 It’s no mystery that immense amounts of public money are funneled directly to the Vatican through various fiscal mechanisms such as the 8 per mille tax when they aren’t forked over directly for maintenance and the construction of new churches.
 Churches which are getting emptier every year, one might add.
 In these hard economic times, the grand old churches which make Italy such a quaint country-sized museum are beginning to look rather suspect.

 Here’s the latest video from the Thinking Atheist.
 I almost take it for granted that Christmas is – like the Bible and most everything else in Christianity – a mishmash of earlier, mostly forgotten (and suppressed) traditions.
-Happy holidays!

 The Vatican isn’t an actual country.
 It just plays one on television.
 Here you can see about 60% of it.
 The rest is the garden in the back.
 Average annual earnings of its citizens circa 400.000 euro.
 Enjoy your day.